flybywiresim/docs/docs/pilots-corner/beginner-guide/takeoff-climb-cruise.md

 - __Fly-by-wire system__<br/>
 Traditional mechanical and hydro-mechanical flight control systems use a series of levers, rods, cables, pulleys and more, which pilots move to adjust control surfaces to aerodynamic conditions.
 Their "hands on" design gives pilots a direct, tactile feel for how the aircraft is handling aerodynamic forces as they fly.
 On the other hand, mechanical systems are also complicated to operate, need constant monitoring, are heavy and bulky, and require frequent maintenance.

-    In fly-by-wire systems, when the pilot moves flight controls, those movements are converted into electronic signals, which are then interpreted by the aircraft's Electrical Flight Control System (EFCS) to adjust actuators that move flight control surfaces.
+    In fly-by-wire systems, when the pilot moves flight controls, those movements are converted into electronic signals, which are then interpreted by the aircraft's Electronic
+    Flight Control System (EFCS) to adjust actuators that move flight control surfaces.
 Computers also monitor sensors throughout the aircraft to make automatic adjustments that enhance the flight.

     Because fly-by-wire is electronic, it is much lighter and less bulky than mechanical controls, allowing increases in fuel efficiency and aircraft design flexibility, even in legacy aircraft.
 And to prevent flight critical failure, most fly-by-wire systems also have triple or quadruple redundancy back-ups built into them. [source: BAE Systems](https://www.baesystems.com/en-us/definition/what-are-fly-by-wire-systems){target=new}